dougbutner/web-4/README.md

 > Web 4 is not a single JS or other library, It's a philosophy enacted on top of a web 3 environment.

-In this manifesto, I will define
+In this manifesto, I will define each of the components of web 4, provide basic psudeocode

 # Background